 Graeme has had works performed across the United States, Canada, and Russia at events such as Florida State University’s New Music Festival, Greenlight New Music Festival, and the Silver Sounds International Chamber Music Competition.
 His work has been recognized by the Kennedy Center’s American College Theater Festival and the Duluth-Superior Symphony Orchestra.
 He has also enjoyed artist residencies at Warbler’s Roost in South River, ON and Azule in Hot Springs, NC.

-As an organist, Graeme is a founding member of Vital Organ Project (VOP); a program that facilitates the creation, education, and performance of new music featuring the abilities and distinction of the pipe organ.
+As an organist, Graeme is a founding member of Vital Organ Project (VOP): a 501(c)(3) non-profit organization that facilitates the creation, education, and performance of new music featuring the abilities and distinction of the pipe organ.
 Through concerts of modern repertoire and ongoing premieres of new works, VOP showcases the true versatility of the organ and its relevance to the 21st century.
-Since its inception in 2017, VOP has been the catalyst for over 20 world premieres and 25 concert events across the US and Canada.
+Since its inception in 2017, VOP has been the catalyst for over 25 world and US premieres and 30 concert events across the US and Canada.